reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/events/c8y_events_create.md

       --template string         Body template
       --templateVars string     Body template variables
       --text string             Text description of the event.
       --time string             Time of the event.
-Defaults to current timestamp. (default "0s") --type string             Identifies the type of this event.
+Defaults to current timestamp.
+      --type string             Identifies the type of this event.
 ```